What To Pack For Italy: 30 Essentials Every Woman Needs For Italy

 Beach Bag

-You will need a beach bag to put all your sunscreen, shades, beach towel, and other items in.
+You will need a beach bag to store your sunscreen, shades, beach towels, and other items.
 Check out the KEHO Canvas Beach Bag here.

 Underwater Camera